The Unauthorized Rusical: Rusical

+Brian Moylan of Vice said, "While I believe in life after love, I believe that asking these girls to sing in Cher: The Unauthorized Rusical was a bridge too far for our contestants.
+Usually in a singing challenge the girls that are tone deaf or can't carry a tune can squeak by performing a rap or some sort of poetry slam spoken word thing...
+But having them singing live while doing an impersonation of one of the most distinctive gay icons of the 20th century was probably a little too much to ask."
 Amanda Duarte of The New York Times wrote, "The Rusical should have been unauthorized by the producers of this program.
 The off-Cher (Sherm?) songs, the fact that none of the terrified, dead-eyed queens had ever done a Cher impression before, and the insane final number in which they attempted the Watusi in front of a bunch of glittery foamcore cockroaches added up to the kind of triple threat that warrants a restraining order.
 The whole thing was (TW: Cher puns) half-bred.
 I wanted to Silkwood-shower it off me.
 I wished I could turn back time.
 I cannot remember a worse challenge in the herstory of this show.
 I was moan-struck."